department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : A Veteran receives a "Board decision," not a “Board Appeal decision.”

 **Board of Veterans' Appeals**
 : Capitalize.
 Can use "Board" on subsequent mentions in body copy.
-Note that Veterans’ is plural with a plural possessive apostrophe.
+Note that "Veterans" is plural with a plural possessive: Veterans'.

 **Brown Water**
 : Capitalize.